 Traveling to China – Chinese Visa

-Visa is required from citizens of the majority of countries.
+A visa is required from citizens of the majority of countries.
 Every country has its specifications and procedures for obtaining a visa, but it is usually done through a Chinese embassy or a consulate.

-Everyone applying for a visa needs to fill an application form, on which you have to answer why you want to enter the country and how long you plan to stay.
+Everyone applying for a visa needs to fill out an application form, on which you have to answer why you want to enter the country and how long you plan to stay.
 You also need to make sure your passport is valid for at least six months from the date of entry to China, and if required, you will have to provide other necessary documents, depending on the type of stay.
 To check rules specific to your country, visit this website.